Disabled World LogoWorld Map

-Cognitive Disabilities
+Cognitive Disability: Information Regarding Intellectual Disabilities

-Cognitive Disabilities
+Category Topic: Cognitive Disabilities

 Many cognitive disabilities have a base in physiological or biological processes within the individual, such as a genetic disorder or a traumatic brain injury.
 Other cognitive disabilities may be based in the chemistry or structure of the person's brain.
-Persons with more profound cognitive disabilities often need assistance with aspects of daily living.
+Persons with more profound cognitive disabilities often require assistance with aspects of daily living.
 Persons with minor learning disabilities might be able to function adequately despite their disability, maybe to the point where their disability is never diagnosed or noticed.

 Clinical Diagnosis of Cognitive Disability

-Clinical diagnosis of cognitive disability can include Down syndrome, Traumatic Brain Injury (TBI), Autism, or Dementia.
 Clinical diagnosis may also include less severe cognitive conditions such as Dyslexia, Attention Deficit Disorder, Dyscalculia, and other learning disabilities.

 Functional Diagnosis of Cognitive Disability

-Sometimes it is more useful to avoid the medical perspective of cognitive disability and view them from a functional perspective instead.
 A Functional disability perspective ignores the medical and behavioral causes of cognitive disability and focuses on the abilities and challenges the person with a cognitive disability faces.
 Functional cognitive disabilities may involve difficulties or deficits involving problem-solving, attention, memory, math comprehension, visual comprehension, reading, linguistic, and verbal comprehension.

 Types of Cognitive Disabilities